 People can also experience symptoms of depression during a manic episode, which mental health professionals may call mixed symptoms.

-In the long-term, people with bipolar disorder can experience serious physical health issues, including the following:
+In the long-term, people with bipolar disorder can experience serious physical health issues, including

 These complications can become severe.
 In fact, one study estimates that the average life expectancy of people with bipolar disorder is around 12–13 years lower than it is for people without the condition.